Rarst/sg-cachepress/readme.txt

 == Description ==

+This plugin is designed to link WordPress with the SiteGround Performance services.
+It 'will not work' on another hosting provider hosting provider.
+The SG Connector plugin has few different parts handling speciffic performance optimizations:

+= SuperCacher =

-The main functionality of SG CachePress is to purge your dynamic cache whenever your content updates.
+The main functionality of SuperCacher part of the plugin is to purge your dynamic cache whenever your content updates.
 For example, when you create a new post, someone comments your articles, etc. In addition to that, if you have a working Memcached service on your server, the plugin will allow you to easily configure and enable WordPress to use it.

 There is public Purge function - sg_cachepress_purge_cache, which can be used by other plugins/themes.
 Example usage:

 if (function_exists('sg_cachepress_purge_cache')) {
 sg_cachepress_purge_cache();
 }

+= HTTPS =

+We have created it easier than ever to enable HTTPS for your website, reconfigure WordPress to use it and force all requests to your site to go through encrypted connection.
+Simply press the Force HTTPS button and your WordPress site will start working through HTTPS.
+There's a functionality to fix insecure content too, so you should not worry about manually fixing loaded resources.

 = Requirements =